Lesley Andrew - Philosophy of pedagogy

 closeby?
 Here's a selection of tutoring ads that you can check out.

-Superprof can also suggest singing lessons to help you.
+Superprof can also suggest music reading lessons to help you.

 |at their home||at your home||By webcam|